sa-tre/satre-specification/docs/source/pillars/information_governance.md

   - Mandatory
 ```

-### Study Closure (Business process)

-The formal conclusion of a research study or project, including final data analysis, reporting, documentation, and archiving.
+**Study Closure:** The formal conclusion of a research study or project, including final data analysis, reporting, documentation, and archiving.

 ```{list-table}
 :header-rows: 1